 - a.
-No team member may hold a law degree from a United States law school. - b.
-Each team member must be enrolled in a full-time or part-time Juris Doctor or equivalent program in the law school they represent. - c.
+No team member may hold a law degree from a United States law school. - Each team member must be enrolled in a full-time or part-time Juris Doctor or other Competition Committee-approved program in the school the team member represents. - c.
 No licensed attorney who has practiced law is eligible to participate. - d.
-The Competition Committee will determine on an individual basis whether potential team members from countries other than the United States meet these criteria.
+The Competition Committee will determine on an individual basis whether potential team meet these criteria.